ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics resource query create`
 {: #schematics-create-rq}

 Create a resource query in {{site.data.keyword.bplong_notm}} that you can use to build your resource inventory.
-You can create a resource query by using a payload file or the interactive mode.
+You can create a resource query by using a payload file or the command's interactive mode.
 {: shortdesc}

 **Syntax**